ebeninca/fip16/README.md

 ## Why this exists?

 Noticing the lacking of realism and the abuse of shortcuts made by EA, made me have a desire to rebuild the entire tournaments tree, to make it the most realistic possible.
-The FIP 16 CAF version was the most close of my vision that I found, so I decided to improve it, then this repository was born.
+The FIP 16 CAF version was the most close to my vision that I found, so I decided to improve it, then this repository was born.

 ### Routes